eric-ai-control/eric-sdk/README.md

 # Eric SDK (JavaScript / TypeScript)

-Official SDK for interacting with **Eric AI**, a policy-governed execution layer for AI systems.
+Official SDK for **Eric AI** — the execution control plane for production AI systems.

+Every request is evaluated against declared policy before any capability executes.
+No model is invoked until intent is classified, policy is cleared, and a registered capability is matched.
+Every execution — allowed or blocked — is logged with an immutable audit trail.

-Eric is designed for environments where AI behavior must be **controlled, deterministic, and auditable**.
+Built for environments where AI behavior must be **controlled, deterministic, and auditable**.
-All requests are evaluated against configured policy before any capability is executed.

-This SDK exposes a single, safe interaction model that enforces those guarantees by default.

 ---